 Published on in Health Tip of the Week

-The good news?
-Frequent illness can be very normal in childhood.
-Exposure to new environments (and new germs) helps build up children’s natural immunity; in fact, it’s perfectly normal for your child to come down with respiratory and/or stomach bugs six to eight times each year!
+Back to school means a lot of things: new backpacks, new subjects to learn…and new germs.
+Frequent illness is a normal part of childhood – in fact, it’s perfectly normal for your child to come down with respiratory and/or stomach bugs six to eight times each year!

 - Practice healthy habits at home

 - Make a plan with your pediatrician in the event your child is sick

 The most important thing you can do to help limit your child’s exposure to germs is to teach them how to properly wash their hands.
 Handwashing or the use of hand sanitizer is particularly important after using the restroom or changing your child’s diaper.
 Find tips on proper handwashing and fun ways to encourage handwashing in your kids.

 It may also be helpful to teach your child to sneeze and cough into their elbow instead of their hands, which are more likely to spread germs.

 To help protect against COVID-19, make sure all eligible family members have received the COVID-19 vaccine.

 More resources to help you manage common childhood illnesses at home: